What is open banking?

-Until now, FinTech had an advantage because of the luxury of focusing on customer experience without the heavy lifting on the legacy IT infrastructure.
-With the evolution of Open Banking APIs, this strategy is now possible for all the traditional banks, and can also monetize the customization of the FinTech startups.
+Until now, fintech had an advantage because of the luxury of focusing on customer experience without the heavy lifting of the legacy IT infrastructure.
+With the evolution of open banking APIs, this strategy is now possible for all the traditional banks, and can also monetize the customization of the fintech startups.

 - Banks.
 Traditional banks have the advantage of holding licenses and regulated banking back-ends.